Narven/rustwannabe/src/005-variables.md

 ### Compound

-> represent a group of value
+> Compount types represent a group of values

+* List
+* Tuple

+// TODO add more on compoun